lizard123137/cpu-usage-tracker/README.md

-# cpu-usage-tracker
+# CPU usage tracker

-This is a **Linux** console application used for determining the CPU usage for each CPU core.
+This is a **Linux** console application used for determining the CPU usage for each CPU cores.

 It is composed of several threads:
 - **Reader** - reads the /proc/stat directory